lpsinger/userguide/analysis/superevents.rst

 When multiple online searches report events at the same time, the preferred event is decided by applying the following rules, in order:

-1. An event detected in multiple interferometers is preferred over an event from a single interferometer.
-2. An event from modeled :term:`CBC` searches are preferred over an event from unmodeled Burst searches (see :doc:`Searches </analysis/searches>` for details on search pipelines).
+1. An event from modeled :term:`CBC` searches are preferred over an event from unmodeled Burst searches (see :doc:`Searches </analysis/searches>` for details on search pipelines).
+2. In the case of multiple CBC events, three-interferometer events are preferred over two-interferometer events, and two-interferometer events are preferred over single-interferometer events.
-3. In the case of multiple CBC events, the event with the highest :term:`SNR` is preferred.
+3. In the case of multiple CBC events with the same number of participating interferometers, the event with the highest :term:`SNR` is preferred.
 In the case of multiple Burst events, the event with the lowest false alarm rate (FAR) is preferred.

+See also the :ref:`preferred event selection flow chart
+<gwcelery.tasks.superevents:Selection of the preferred event>` in our software
+documentation.

 .. note::
    * A Preliminary GCN is automatically issued for superevents when the false